-- Sprinkles are colorful and exciting, and they’re not only for kids but for adults too!
-They’re a great way to give your desserts some color and texture.
-Jimmies, nonpareils, quins, dragees, sanding sugar, and coarse sugar are only a few examples.
+- Sprinkles are colourful and exciting, and they're not only for kids but for adults too!
+They're a great way to give your desserts some colour and texture.
+Jimmies, nonpareils, sanding sugar, and coarse sugar are only a few examples.

 - Fruits.
 Any fruits in season, from strawberries to mangoes to blueberries, will brighten up your cupcake.
-So go ahead and put your favorite fruit on top of your cupcakes.
+So go ahead and put your favourite fruit on top of your cupcakes.

 - Candies.
 Candies can turn these simple cupcakes into festive goodies.
 Crush a peppermint candy cane and sprinkle them on top with chocolate chips to make holiday cupcakes!